Skip to main content

-Lilian Terry (1930-2023) was a prominent figure in the jazz world, contributing as a singer, journalist, Italian radio and TV producer, concert organizer, and educator since the late 1950s.
-In 2017, she published her first book, "Dizzy, Duke, Brother Ray, and Friends," through the University of Illinois Press.
+Lilian Terry (1930-2023) was active in the European jazz field since the late 1950s as a singer, journalist, Italian radio and TV producer, concert organizer, and educator.
+In 2017, she published her first book, Dizzy, Duke, Brother Ray, and Friends, through the University of Illinois Press.

-Dizzy, Duke, Brother Ray and Friends, Book Cover
+Dizzy, Duke, Brother Ray and Friends

 Having reached my 90th year of age, I look back at 70 years of activity in the world of jazz music and realize my extraordinary good fortune in having lived and worked with historical artists who - through all the many years - have accepted, befriended and given me their trust.
 Iconic names who shared aspects of their lives with me, and through so very many years.
-I had not considered it as my "job" but rather an essential meaning of my life, and they had understood, and therefore opened their doors and let me in.
+I had not considered it as my job, but rather an essential meaning of my life, and they had understood, and therefore opened their doors and let me in.

 ...